 PLACE OF BUSINESS

-2.1 Its place of business shall be at or such other address as may subsequently be decided upon by the Committee and approved by the Registrar of Societies.
+2.1 Its place of business shall be at “66, Cashew Road, #03-01, Cashew Park Condo, Singapore 679644” or such other address as may subsequently be decided upon by the Committee and approved by the Registrar of Societies.
 The Society shall carry out its activities only in places and premises which have the prior written approval from the relevant authorities, where necessary.

 3.1 Its objects are:

-3.1.2 To encourage and promote for non-religious people the same rights and privileges as are enjoyed by members of religious bodies.
+3.1.2 To encourage and promote the idea that non-religious people have no less rights and privileges than those enjoyed by members of religious bodies.